VerSiton/support/CONTRIBUTING.md

 Thank you for taking the time to contribute.
-Follow the Steps mentioned below to be an part of our organization:
+Follow the Steps mentioned below to be an part of VerSiton.